h-gokul/linux-system-setup/README.md

 # Linux-System-setup

-References for setting up my ubuntu OS
+- References for setting up my ubuntu OS

-### Create windows live USB in linux
+# Create linux/windows live USB.
 - Clear any partition in the USB drive using the Disks tool in Linux.
 Also note down device name of usb drive. (say, `/dev/sda`)
 - Download the latest release of [WoeUSB](https://github.com/WoeUSB/WoeUSB/releases/)
 - Download .iso file from windows website.